ipfabric/docs/docs/System_Administration/Command_Line_Interface/Custom_TLS.md

 # Custom Transport Layer Security (TLS) Settings

-Since IP Fabric version `v5.0`, by default, the only supported TLS version is `v1.3`.
-TLS 1.3 brings a number of improvements over TLS 1.2, such as stronger encryption, simplified handshake, perfect forward secrecy, fewer round trips, and improved performance.
+Since IP Fabric `5.0`, by default, the only supported TLS version is `v1.3`.
+TLS 1.3 brings many improvements over TLS 1.2, such as stronger encryption, simplified handshake, perfect forward secrecy, fewer round trips, and improved performance.
 Some older web browsers or proxies may not support the latest version and older TLS version will need to be re-enabled in IP Fabric.

 For example, [Splunk](https://docs.splunk.com/Documentation/Splunk/9.0.1/Security/SetyourSSLversion)
 does not currently support `TLSv1.3`, meaning any integration between these systems may not be operational without re-enabling an older TLS version.